pondermatic/kb-support/readme.txt

 **Key FREE Features of KB Support include**:

-* Easily manage and customise submission forms.
-No coding required, multiple forms can be created and utilised
+* Easily manage and customize submission forms.
+No coding required, multiple forms can be created and utilized
 * Guest submission is fully supported.
 Customers do not need an account to create or manage support tickets
 * Sequential ticket numbers
 * Email notifications keep customers, admins and support agents up to date with recent ticket events
-* Restricted access ensures that only agents and the assigned customer are able to view tickets and correspondance
+* Restricted access ensures that only agents and the assigned customer are able to view tickets and correspondence
 * A fully responsive and clean front end design where customers can manage their tickets, including viewing and creating replies
 * Integrated Knowledge Base articles can be easily created and referenced to try and offer solutions without tickets being created
 * Ability to restrict access to individual knowledge base articles to logged in users only